- Prayer and Worship

 The 10 collections are:

 This special collection aids many of the pastoral needs of the Church of Central and Eastern Europe.
 The collection helps to rebuild the Church by supporting seminaries, social service programs, youth ministry, pastoral centers, church construction and renovation, and the transmission of the Gospel message through television, radio, and the Catholic press in 28 countries.
-In 2013, U.S. Catholics contributed $7.6 million to the Central and Eastern Europe collection.
-More information can be found at: www.usccb.org/catholic-giving/opportunities-for-giving/central-and-eastern-europe/
+In 2014, U.S. Catholics contributed $7.4 million to the Central and Eastern Europe collection.
+More information can be found here.

 This appeal supports agencies that build the international social ministry of the Catholic Church through advocacy on behalf of the powerless and impoverished people and relief and resettlement services to victims of natural disasters, war, and religious and ethnic persecution.
 This collection helps to fund the work of Catholic Relief Services, the USCCB Departments of Justice, Peace and Human Development, Migration and Refugee Services and Cultural Diversity in the Church, the relief work of the Pope, and the Catholic Legal Immigration Network, Inc. (CLINIC).
-In 2013, U.S. Catholics contributed $16.5 million to the Catholic Relief Services collection.
-More information can be found at: www.usccb.org/catholic-giving/opportunities-for-giving/catholic-relief-services-collection/
+In 2014, U.S. Catholics contributed $16.2 million to the Catholic Relief Services collection.
+More information can be found here.

 This collection was mandated by the U.S. bishops to "address the root causes of poverty in America through promotion and support of community-controlled, self-help organizations and transformative education."
 Since its establishment in 1970, CCHD has granted more than $270 million to more than 4,000 community-based, self-help projects initiated and led by people living in poverty.
 Twenty-five percent of contributions from U.S. Catholics is retained by dioceses to fund local grants and 75 percent is sent to the national office at the USCCB to fund projects from around the nation.
-In 2013, U.S. Catholics contributed $9.5 million to the Campaign for Human Development collection.More information can be found at: www.usccb.org/about/catholic-campaign-for-human-development/collection/index.cfm
+In 2014, U.S. Catholics contributed $10.7 million to the Campaign for Human Development collection.More information can be found at here.

 This campaign produces and supports media projects that promote Gospel values and bring the Catholic Church's message to television, radio and other media, and through special projects of the Catholic press.
 An annual collection is taken up in the dioceses, which remit 50% of the funds collected to the national office.
-From these funds, grants are made following recommendations by the USCCB Communication Committee.
+From these funds, grants are made following recommendations by the USCCB Communications Committee.
 The remaining portion of the collection is retained by the dioceses for use in local communication projects.
-In 2012, U.S. Catholics contributed $3.7 million to support diocesan and national media efforts.More information can be found at: www.usccb.org/catholic-giving/opportunities-for-giving/catholic-communication-campaign/
+In 2014, U.S. Catholics contributed $3.6 million to support diocesan and national media efforts.More information can be found at here.

 Launched in 1998, the Appeal strengthens the Catholic Church in the United States and its territories where resources are thin and priests are few.
 Current grantees include 84 Latin and Eastern Catholic dioceses in Appalachia, the South, the Southwest, the Rocky Mountain states, Alaska, and the islands of the Pacific and Caribbean.
 The appeal funds a wide range of pastoral services, including evangelization, religious education, the maintenance of mission parishes, the training of seminarians and lay ministers, and ministry with ethnic groups, especially Hispanics.
 Four out of every 10 U.S. dioceses receive support from this Appeal.
-In 2013, U.S. Catholics contributed $9.7 million to the Catholic Home Mission Appeal collection.More information can be found at: www.usccb.org/catholic-giving/opportunities-for-giving/catholic-home-missions-appeal/index.cfm
+In 2014, U.S. Catholics contributed $9.1 million to the Catholic Home Mission Appeal collection.More information can be found here.

 Support for various pastoral projects throughout Latin America and the Caribbean is made possible through the Collection for the Church in Latin America.
 Projects are at the continental, regional, diocesan and local levels, and include the work of evangelization, formation of laity, religious and seminarians, as well as youth ministry and catechesis.
 Funding is limited to programmatic expenses and excludes building construction.
 It was established by the U.S. bishops in 1965.
-In 2013, U.S. Catholics contributed $6.8 million to the Church in Latin America collection.More information can be found at: www.usccb.org/catholic-giving/opportunities-for-giving/latin-america/
+In 2014, U.S. Catholics contributed $6.9 million to the Church in Latin America collection.More information can be found here.

 Established in 1884, the National Collection for Black and Indian Missions supports and strengthens diocesan evangelization programs which otherwise would cease.
 This collection provides religious support for evangelization programs among African Americans, Native Americans, and Alaskan natives in dioceses across the United States.
 In 2013, U.S. Catholics contributed about $7 million to the Black and Indian Missions collection.